aHandermann/dotfiles/README.md

 - [ ] update vagrant
 - [ ] update brew cask script
 - [ ] integrate `gitsh` into workflow.
+- [ ] better vagrant aliases and functions for wordpress

 ## Installation and Usage

 ### Using Git and the dotf script